citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 3. No universal registry for contracts, all upgrades are tracked on a city by city level

-   - it is possible for contract code and standards to diverge
+   - it is possible for contract code and standards to diverge, as seen with MIA/NYC
-   - TODO: expand
+   - it is difficult to know what versions of contracts are deployed in each city
+   - it is difficult to know which contract to query for what set of information

 4. Mining and stacking data does not migrate after a core contract upgrade

-   - each upgrade requires starting over with registration, activation
+   - each upgrade requires starting over with registration and activation
-   - TODO: expand
+   - stacking cycles remain the same, but cycle data is not migrated
+   - blocks can be missed due to the timing of shutdown, initialization, and registration

 5. Testing model grows exponentially with new city additions

-   - an unsustainable unit testing model that grows exponentially with new cities
-   - TODO: example of 900+ tests run on GitHub Actions
+   - there are several custom functions and implementations across tests
+   - differences in deployments / contract code require multiple saved versions
+   - tooling has advanced quite a bit since we created this structure

 In order to form a more cohesive protocol and consistent experience across all CityCoins, and to reduce the amount of overhead for protocol upgrades and maintenance, this could be simplified into a structure that takes advantage of the initial DAO created in Phase 2.